andrewdisley/realchange-cms/hugo/content/how-it-works/_index.md

   hero: Real Help Doncaster **How it Works**
 intro:
   body: >-
-    **The Real Help campaign is designed  to bring together people experiencing homelessness, charities, grassroots groups, the council, businesses and individuals to End Homelessness in Doncaster.**
+    **The Real Help Doncaster campaign is designed to bring together people experiencing homelessness, our community, support providers, charities, grassroots groups, our council, local businesses and individuals to end Homelessness in Doncaster.**
   button:
     text: 'Changing the way you DONATE changes lives '
     url: 'https://www.justgiving.com/realhelpdoncaster'